 Although very rare, cancer from another tissue can spread to the parathyroid glands and alter their function.
 In extremely rare cases, hypoparathyroidism is caused by extensive radiation therapy to the neck region as may be done as part of a cancer treatment regimen.

 Congenital hypoparathyroidism refers to infants who are born without parathyroid tissue, the ability to make PTH, or with parathyroid glands that do not function properly.
 Congenital hypoparathyroidism that occurs during the first few months of life may be temporary (transient) or permanent.
 In some cases, the cause of hypoparathyroidism is unknown (idiopathic).
-In some of these cases, hypoparathyroidism may resolve (spontaneously), but most do not resolve and may need treatment.
+In some of these cases, hypoparathyroidism may resolve (spontaneously), but most do not resolve and usually need treatment.

 Congenital hypoparathyroidism can also refer to cases that occur as an isolated genetic disorder.
 (For more information these disorders, choose "familial isolated hypoparathyroidism" as your search term in the NORD Rare Disease Database.)

 Another common cause of hypoparathyroidism is abnormally low levels of magnesium (hypomagnesemia) in the blood.
 This is often called functional hypoparathyroidism because it resolves when magnesium is restored.
 Magnesium is a mineral that is very important in the function of the parathyroid glands.
 When magnesium levels are low, it often leads to low levels of calcium in the blood as well.
 Without proper levels of magnesium, the parathyroid glands fail to function normally.
 One common cause of low levels of magnesium in the body is chronic alcoholism.
-Other causes of hypomagnesemia include malnutrition, malabsorption, diabetes, certain kidney disorders and the use of certain medications.
+Other causes of hypomagnesemia include malnutrition, malabsorption, diabetes, chronic diarrhea, certain kidney disorders and the use of certain medications.